AdarshDogra-CloudDevops/mslearn-ai-fundamentals/Instructions/Labs/unit-4/07/page02.md

      ![](../images/lab07-image11.png)

-### Task 3: Preprocessing Our Data
+### Task 3: Configure Clean Missing Data

-In this task you will prepare your dataset for modeling by cleaning missing values.
-You will add and configure the Clean Missing Data component to handle incomplete or missing sensor readings, ensuring the dataset is reliable for training your anomaly detection model.
+In this task, you will add the “Clean Missing Data” module to handle any incomplete values in the dataset.
+You configure it to either remove or fill missing fields.

+**Why this step matters:**
+Inaccurate or missing data can break machine learning models or give unreliable results.
+Cleaning the data helps you understand why data quality is a core part of real-world AI projects.

 1. Switch to the **Component** tab and search for **Clean Missing Data** by Microsoft.